khizr-ameer/ProSafety-OrdersApp/README.md

 ## 🎯 Key Features

-### 📁 File Batch System
+### 📁 File Management

+**Sample Orders — Batch System**
-Sample orders use a batch-based file system.
-Each batch contains:
+Sample orders use a batch-based file system where every batch contains:
-- **Tech Pack** — unlimited files
+- **Tech Pack** — up to 20 files per batch
-- **Pattern Files** — unlimited files
+- **Pattern Files** — up to 20 files per batch
-- **Graphic Files** — unlimited files
+- **Graphic Files** — up to 20 files per batch
-- **Note** — batch description
+- **Batch Note** — description for each batch

-Owner can add new batches anytime, edit or delete individual files within a batch, and view a complete history of all uploaded files.
-Staff and clients can view and download only.
+Owner can add unlimited new batches over time, replace or delete individual files within any batch, and all old batches are preserved.
+Staff and clients can view and download files but cannot upload or delete.

+**Purchase Orders — Invoice + Product Images**
+Each purchase order supports:
+- **Invoice** — 1 file (PDF, Word, image)
+- **Product Images** — up to 20 images per order (one per product, with thumbnail preview)

+Both invoice and product images use drag & drop upload with file size and name display.
+Images show a thumbnail preview before saving.

+**All uploads** go to Cloudinary — files are stored permanently and accessible via direct URL with View and Download buttons throughout the app.

 ### ⚡ Quick Status Updates
 Every order detail page has a status dropdown at the top that auto-saves on change — no need to enter edit mode.
 Works for both owner and staff.